 Understanding your ferritin blood test results

-The “normal” range for ferritin levels is broad and differs based on your gender:
+The “normal” range for ferritin levels is broad and differs based on your sex assigned at birth:

 What can you do to change your ferritin levels?